nmrenyi/open-folder-with-vscode-from-finder/README.md

 ## Motivation
 Open folder and file with VS Code from Finder with a subtle right click!
-No more opening VS Code and select the lengthy path or dragging folders or files to VS Code any more!
+No more opening VS Code and selecting the lengthy path or dragging folders or files to VS Code any more!

 ![Open VS Code from Finder](https://github.com/nmrenyi/open-vscode-from-finder-on-mac/raw/main/pics/demo.gif)